Skip to main content

 The groundwater standards for nitrate were adopted in Cycle 5 (1994).

 Nitrate is a naturally occurring molecule that can enter groundwater from fertilizers and animal and human waste.
-Exposure to high levels of nitrate may cause methemoglobinemia (also known as blue baby syndrome), certain types of birth defects, and increase the risk of thyroid disease and colon cancer.
+Studies have shown that high levels of nitrate can cause blue baby syndrome, birth defects, and increase the risk of thyroid disease and colon cancer.

 Nitrite